The Sepsis Alert Becomes the Triage Bell

 The evidence for caution is concrete.
 In a 2021 JAMA Internal Medicine external validation of the Epic Sepsis Model at Michigan Medicine, Wong and coauthors studied 38,455 hospitalizations and found a hospitalization-level area under the receiver operating characteristic curve of 0.63.
 At the studied threshold, the model did not identify 67 percent of patients with sepsis while alerting on 18 percent of all hospitalized patients, creating a large alert burden.

 A newer model can improve without dissolving the governance problem.
 A 2026 JAMA Network Open multicenter prospective validation of Epic Sepsis Model version 2 studied 227,091 inpatient encounters across four major US health systems.
 The authors found better discrimination than the original model, with encounter-level AUROC ranging from 0.82 to 0.92 across sites, but also low positive predictive values from 0.13 to 0.26, high institutional variability, and high alert burden.
-Their practical conclusion was not "trust the bell."
-It was local validation, workflow integration for false positives, and alert-silencing strategies.
+Their practical conclusion was local validation, workflow integration for false positives, and alert-silencing strategies.

 That is the heart of the matter.
+AUROC is not a staffing plan, and positive predictive value is not model-independent; it moves with prevalence, threshold, and workflow.
 A bell can save attention or consume it.
 A false negative may delay care.
 A false positive may trigger unnecessary evaluation, antibiotics, cultures, fluids, charting, stress, and another reason for clinicians to distrust the next alarm.
+A model that looks acceptable in a paper can still fail as a ward-level interruption if its threshold, lead time, unit mix, and response capacity are wrong.

 Governance for Clinical Bells